zy19970/zy19970/README.md

 ### Hi there 👋

-- 🎓 I am a PhD student at the Faculty of Materials and Manufacturing, Beijing University of Technology.
-I am extremely fortunate to be advised Prof. Jianfeng Li.
-Before that, I studied as an undergraduate at School of Mechanical and Materials Engineering, North China University of Technology.
+- 🎓 **About me**: I am a PhD student at the Faculty of Materials and Manufacturing, Beijing University of Technology.
+I am extremely fortunate to be advised by Prof. Jianfeng Li.
+Before that, I studied as an undergraduate at the School of Mechanical and Materials Engineering, North China University of Technology.

-- 🔬 I am broadly interested in Medical Robotics, Control Theory, and Machine Learning.
+- 🔬 **Research**: I am broadly interested in Medical Robotics, Control Theory, and Machine Learning.

-- 🔎 These days, I am mostly drawn by the development of Diffusion Models.
+- 🔎 **Focus on**: These days, I am mostly drawn by the development of Diffusion Models.
 A topic that I am actively thinking about/working on is How to build effective physical human-robot interaction strategies through multimodal information.

-- 📫 How to reach me: zy19970 AT emails.bjut.edu.cn
+- 📫 **How to reach me**: zy19970 AT emails.bjut.edu.cn

 - 💼 **I'm actively looking for a full-time position!
 Let's connect if you happen to know any good fittings.**

 ### 📜 Publications